Domain 8: Measurement, Attribution & Closed-Loop Learning

 | Recast | Fully Bayesian hierarchical time-series, HMC/Stan, time-varying coefficients (Gaussian Process priors), 40K+ params (claim) | Weekly | ~$35K avg ACV; up to $75K | Data-savvy teams; brands needing transparency + scenario planning |

-| Lifesight | Causal MMM + incrementality + attribution unified; agentic interpretation (MIA — Budget Optimizer / Experiment Engine / Anomaly Radar / CFO Bridge agents) | Daily / real-time | Starter $5K/mo SMB; Enterprise custom | Teams wanting "unified measurement OS" + AI agent layer |
+| Lifesight | Causal MMM + incrementality + attribution unified; agentic interpretation (MIA, with Budget Optimizer / Experiment Engine / Anomaly Radar / CFO Bridge agents) | Daily / real-time | Starter $5K/mo SMB; Enterprise custom | Teams wanting "unified measurement OS" + AI agent layer |

 | Adobe Mix Modeler | MMM + MTA + experimentation in one UI; bidirectional calibration | Real-time | Adobe Experience Cloud | Adobe-stack enterprises |